 My professional career thus far is full of b2b employers, so as a result, I'm unable to disclose most of my day-to-day work on a public website.
 So here are a few interesting things that I can show you, more around my hobbies and how I spend my free time.

 Hi!
-I'm Mark DeHate - currently I work as a Product Owner.
-Each of my past careers (even as a DJ, though not represented here!) has provided me invaluable experience on the way.
+I'm Mark DeHate - currently I work as a Product Manager.
+Each of my past careers (even as a DJ!) has provided me invaluable experience on the way.
 All in all I get immense satisfaction out of helping other people do amazing things, and my career journey so far highlights that as a common thread.

 In addition to a deep appreciation of well-organized network racks, the main takeaway I have from this experience is how technology serves people, and not the other way around.